 At the end of the night, you need to make sure that people return their remaining chips back to the Dealers and do not go home with them (or you will incur charges!).
 A way to encourage this, is to have people exchange their remaining chips in for Raffle Tickets.
 The more chips they have, the more Raffle Tickets they get, thus encouraging them to do well at the Fundraiser too!
 They can take these Raffle Tickets and rip them in half.
 They will keep one half of the ticket and put the other half in a Raffle Drum.
 Spin the Raffle Drum and draw a ticket out, and this person will win a Prize that you have picked out.

 Makes sense?
 We think so.
 So this is how we run things when you use our Dealers, and if you don’t use our Dealers, we recommend you still adopt this method.
 When booking one of our Casino Night Packages, we send you your invoice detailing what you ordered.
 There will be a link there to help you decide how to run your night, and will give you tips on whether to use blue chips or monopoly money.

 You might be wondering – How do I Book Dealers?
-When you book online with us, it will specifically ask you if you would like our Dealers if you are looking at one of our Casino Tables.
-It will ask you which city your event is taking place in, and that is all it needs to know!
+When you book online with us, it will specifically ask you if you would like our Dealers if you are looking at one of our Casino Tables or Wheels.
+Check off that you would like them.

 Well of course it can be hard to predict what Percentage of Guests will Gamble during a Casino Night.
 You see, if you have couples coming, they may watch each other play so there might only be one participant at a Blackjack Table even though there are 2 people standing there as an example.
 If it is all coworkers, then you may have more participation but this depends on the ratio of females vs males.
 Males typically are bigger gamblers but that is not to discredit the females.
 Certain games attract certain genders too.